alt-golang/config/README.md

 The module follows the file loading and precedence rules of the popular Node [config](https://www.npmjs.com/package/config) defaults, with additional rules in the style of Spring Boot.

-Files are loaded and over-riden from the `config` folder in the following order:
+Files are loaded and over-ridden from the `config` folder in the following order:
 - default.( json | yml | yaml | props | properties )
 - application.( json | yml | yaml | props | properties )
 - {GO_ENV}.( json | yml | yaml | props | properties )